 Map quality, turn-by-turn navigation

 With Komoot and Wikiloc, you can rest assured that your maps will always be up to date.
 No need to deal with errors on outdated versions of Google Maps.
-There’s also one big thing that sets these two apart – turn-by-turn navigation.
+One big thing that sets these two apart is turn-by-turn navigation.

 The Komoot app lets you download and save maps for offline use, so there’s no need to pay for data, which can be costly if you’re abroad.
-You’ll need a memory card with enough space to fit all of your chosen maps, but it makes for handy peace of mind should your connection be lost or if you want to avoid using any data at all.
+You’ll need a memory card with enough space to fit all your chosen maps, but it makes for handy peace of mind should your connection be lost or if you want to avoid using any data.

-The two apps offer a number of additional features as well.
+The two apps offer several additional features as well.
 Where Komoot has less content, it does have such advanced functions as live tracking and syncing across platforms.
-And where Wikiloc has more content, it offers in-app translation, a key benefit for international users.
+And where Wikiloc has more range, it offers in-app translation, a key benefit for international users.
 So which app is best for you?
-If you’re looking for more guidance and want to be able to upload your activities to social media in real-time, then Komoot may be worth considering.
+If you’re looking for more guidance and want to be able to upload your activities to social media in real time, then Komoot may be worth considering.

-When comparing Komoot to wikiloc it becomes apparent that there are many similarities between them.
+When comparing Komoot to wikiloc, it becomes apparent that they have many similarities.
 They’re both free to use and offer a wide variety of tools for planning your trips, mapping out routes, sharing experiences with other users, and much more.
-However they do differ in many ways; they differ in how you upload data onto their platforms, how you view map features when planning your route, and a number of other small things.
+However, they differ in many ways; they differ in how you upload data onto their platforms, how you view map features when planning your route, and several other minor things.
 So which one is better overall?